Custom School Grading Scale Builder

 else -> F

-Cutoffs must descend (A ≥ B ≥ C ≥ D); the tool warns you otherwise.
-The distribution then tallies how many scores fall into each grade.
+Cutoffs must descend (A ≥ B ≥ C ≥ D); the tool warns you if they are out of order.
+The distribution tallies how many scores fall into each grade across your entire input list.

-• A heavily F-skewed distribution under reasonable cutoffs usually signals an assessment that was too hard, not students who underperformed.
+• A heavily F-skewed distribution under reasonable cutoffs usually signals an assessment that was too difficult, not students who underperformed — review the question difficulty first.